jamesots/maz/README.md

 Note that although you can enter a latin character such as \xFF, because the string is encoded at UTF-8 it will actually be made up of two bytes: C3 BF.

+One and two character strings can be used as numbers, where the first byte is the low order byte and the second is the high order byte.
+For example, "ab" is the equivalent of $6261.
+(When I say two character strings, I really mean two bytes, when encoded in UTF-8).

+This can be a little confusing, as "abc" + "def" is interpreted as a concatenation, giving "abcdef", which "ab" + "cd" is a numeric addition, giving $c6c4.
+(Perhaps it doesn't make sense to concatenate strings).

+You can also repeat a string using the multiplication operator: "ho! " * 3 results in "ho! ho! ho!"
+(However, "ho" * 3 produces a number).

 Labels
 ------